andrewwgordon/ddd-northwind-api/README.md

 http://localhost:8098/v1/ui
 ```
 Note: The default port for the HTTP Server is 8098.
 You can change this setting in the northwind.properties file in ./northwind/resources/.

+Basic authentication is enabled and a username / password has to be supplied for any REST API service to respond.
+Current implementation does not verify credentials and can accept any username and password.